Myth Busters: Taking Arthritis Meds

 Fact: Reducing your dietary intake of purines may cut back on the number of attacks you have.
 But to have a real impact on your blood uric acid levels and stop your gout, you will need medicine to decrease the amount your body makes or increase the amount your kidneys excrete.

 Fact: Even though they don’t require a prescription, supplements affect your body and how your prescribed medicines work.
 For example, if you take methotrexate, your doctor will probably prescribe folic acid supplements for you.
-If you’re already taking a multivitamin that includes B vitamins, she needs to know that.
+If you’re already taking a multivitamin that includes B vitamins, she needs to know so you don't take too much.

 Fact: Medicines used to treat depression increase levels of certain “feel good” chemicals in your brain.
 Those same chemicals reduce transmission of pain signals.
 So, your doctor is treating your pain at the level of your brain instead of at the level of your muscles and joints.